sebdeckers/base-drafts/draft-ietf-quic-transport.md

    the peer prior to a CONNECTION_CLOSE to indicate that the connection will soon be terminated.
-A GOAWAY frame signals to the peer that any active streams will continue to be processed, but the sender of the GOAWAY will not initiate any additional streams and will not accept any new incoming streams.
+A GOAWAY frame signals to the peer that any active streams will continue to be processed, but the sender of the GOAWAY will not initiate any additional streams and might not accept any new incoming streams.
 On termination of the active streams, a CONNECTION_CLOSE may be sent.
 If an endpoint sends a CONNECTION_CLOSE frame while unterminated streams are active (no FIN bit or RST_STREAM frames have been sent or received for one or more streams), then the peer must assume that the streams were incomplete and were abnormally terminated.

 2. Implicit Shutdown: The default idle timeout for a QUIC connection is 30 seconds, and is a required parameter in connection negotiation.
 The maximum